CarsonH19/babble/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

+## Why
+I built Babble because I was once an ESL teacher and have a passion for learning.
+My goal is to incorporate my knowledge and enthusiasm for education into a project that showcases my expertise in both frontend and backend technologies.

 ## Features
 - **User Authentication:** Secure login through Clerk.
 - **Course Selection:** Choose from multiple languages to learn.